-From November to March, we will be presenting a series of topics pertaining to growing, raising, or making your own food and medicine.
+From November to March, we presented a series of topics pertaining to growing, raising, or making your own food and medicine.

 There is so much we can learn from the experience of people throughout the region and from each other!
-We encourage you to come to as many Sunday Sessions as possible to grow and share your knowledge!
+We encourage you to stay tuned for future Sessions and come to watch the videos below to learn the information!

-Talks will be hosted at Buckerfield’s in Salmon Arm in their upstairs conference room.
+Talks were hosted at Buckerfield’s in Salmon Arm in their upstairs conference room.

-To make these sessions accessible to all, each talk will have a sliding scale fee of $5 – $15.
+To make these sessions accessible to all, each talk had a sliding scale fee of $5 – $15.
 All fees collected will go towards the cost of the series and to support the Shuswap Community Teaching Garden.

 This project is a continuation of the Urban Agriculture series presented by Buckerfield’s, Shuswap Food Action, and the Salmon Arm Fair and Shuswap Lake Agricultural Association during the Fall Fair.

-If you have topics you would like to have covered, please let us know!
+If you have topics you would like to have covered for the future, please let us know!
 If you have valuable experience and knowledge to share with your Shuswap Community, please get in touch!
 Email to Melanie at email@example.com

 Learn from Jenny some great culinary and medicinal herbs to grow and how to use them for vibrant health.